syncfusion-content/install-docs/Common/Essential-Studio/licensing/registering-license-keys.md

 ## JavaScript (Essential JS 2)

 Syncfusion license key should be registered, if your project using Syncfusion EJ2-JavaScript packages reference.
 The generated license key is a string that needs to be registered after any [Syncfusion JavaScript script reference](https://ej2.syncfusion.com/javascript/documentation/getting-started/quick-start/#configure-syncfusion-javascript-es5-control-in-the-application-1).

+N> Only from 2022 Vol 1 v20.1.0.47, license key registration required for Essential JavaScript 2 products.

 The following code is used to register the license.